 You've been assigned an IP address if you've ever accessed the internet, no matter what type of device you are using.
 You've probably heard the word before (typically in conjunction with more well-known internet terminology like "network" or "wifi") but haven't given it much attention.
-That stated you'll want to learn how to find the IP address of your Router.
+You'd want to learn how to find your Router's IP address.
 Why?
 Because your digital footprints can be found all over the internet.
-That information can be tracked by both those who care about you and those who don't.
+That information can be tracked by those who care about you and those who don't.
 Your router IP address may also be required for fundamental tasks such as setting up or configuring your home network.

 Finding a router IP address isn't difficult, but it does require some knowledge and internet savvy.
-If you've ever wondered, "What is my router's IP?" we've put together this guide to assist you.
-Whether you're using an Apple, a PC, or an open-source operating system like Linux, you'll be able to figure out your router IP with it.
+If you've ever wondered, "What is my router's IP?" we've compiled this guide to assist you.
+Whether you're using an Apple, a PC, or an open-source operating system like Linux, you can figure out your router IP with it.
 We'll also give you a quick rundown on what your Router is, how it works, and why changing your Router's IP address with a VPN would be a good idea.

 What does an IP address mean?

-A device on the internet or a local network is identified by its IP address, a unique address.
+A device on the internet or a local network is identified by its unique IP address.
 The acronym IP stands for "Internet Protocol," a collection of rules that regulate the format of data transferred over the internet or a local network.
 IP addresses are a crucial aspect of how the internet operates and provide a means of doing so.

 Why does every Router have an IP address?